bryan-gilbert/may14/docs/stage1/server.md

 Also take a read of [ECDSA](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet/)

 ```
 export KF=may14-ecdsa
 # Generate key, enter a password or passphrase when prompted
 ssh-keygen -t ecdsa -b 256 -f $KF
 ```

-Basically, we've choosen a good enough key for our sample application.
+The above is a good enough key for our sample application.
 Consider increasing the key length if your application or server resources become more valuable to hackers.
 Also consider using a different password/passphrase for your SSH key than you later use for the user on the server who can get root access.

+## Place your private public key files
+> During the workshop you will be given the key files: may14-ecdsa and may14-ecdsa.pub

-Link copy of the private and public key into the default key folder.
+Link or copy the private and public key files into the default key folder.
 The following is for a linux/mac user.
+KF is set to match the root name of the key files.

 ```
+export KF=may14-ecdsa
 ln -s $KF ~/.ssh/$KF
 ln -s $KF.pub ~/.ssh/$KF.pub
 ls -al ~/.ssh